 Proper Care of Lapis Lazuli

 Lapis lazuli sits in the middle of the Mohs Hardness Scale, making it harder than a range of other popular stones, yet softer than many transparent faceted gems.
 Lapis is sensitive to pressure, heat and (with its calcite content) household cleaners and abrasives.
+Lapis lazuli should not be placed in direct sunlight for longer periods of time as the sun can cause the color of the stone to fade.

+Even though lapis lazuli can go in water, it is not recommended to leave the stone in water for extended periods of time due to its porous nature.
 Clean undyed lapis with lukewarm soapy water; test dyed materials to see how they react to water before cleaning.
 Wipe them with a soft cloth and store dry, in a separate bag or box where it can neither scratch nor be scratched by other jewelry.
 Avoid ultrasound and steam cleaners!

 To learn more about lapis lazuli and other gemstones, order your copy of Walter Schumann's revised and expanded edition of Gemstones of the World.